 Try out the machine learning model

-I have deployed the model at https://fastdatascience.com/demo/vessels, where you can view in real time the high risk vessels currently in the port of Singapore and you can experiment by calculating the risk of a vessel.
+I deployed the model at a temporary URL, where it was possible to view in real time the high risk vessels currently in the port of Singapore and you can experiment by calculating the risk of a vessel.

 Further improvements